ethereum/solidity-blog/_posts/2021-01-25-solidity-developer-survey-2020-results.md

 We've asked the participants what is most important to them when choosing a programming language.
 The question had a free text reply field, hence we clustered the responses into overarching categories.

-The most important aspect, stated by many respondents, was the fact that the programming language has to fit the task, it has to "get the job done".
+The most important aspect, stated by many respondents, was the fact that the programming language has to fit the task, and it has to "get the job done".

 Also ranked very highly were tooling, documentation and community, followed by security of the language, libraries, availability of good resources and learning material as well as a clear or familiar syntax.